jaiwardhan/app-killer-android/ai.context.md

 - Repository: AppKiller
 - Location: /Users/jswarnakar/AndroidStudioProjects/AppKiller
 - Platform: Android Studio Project
-- Current Status: Contains test files that will be mostly discarded

 ## Notes
 - This context file will be referenced in future conversations
-- Code analysis will be performed when the project structure is finalized